annevk/html-cross-origin-objects/Location.md

 The way we do this is by introducing a new internal slot that contains a list of all the properties.
 Whenever [[DefineOwnProperty]\], [[Set]\], [[Delete]\], are used targeting any of those properties they return false.

+## Add security check to existing member definitions

+For every member other than `href`'s setter and `replace()`, add this step at the beginning:

+1. If this `Location` object's relevant `Document`'s effective script origin is not the same as entry settings object's effective script origin, throw a `SecurityError` exception.

+Note: the specification already covers this, but it is better to inline.

 ## New internal slots

 A `Location` object has a [[crossOriginProperties]\] slot which is a List consisting of { [[property]\]: "href", [[get]\]: false, [[set]\]: true } and { [[property]\]: "replace" }.